 It is not possible to complete a fully online semester while ALSO staying in your home country.
 If a student is not able to come to Iowa for the semester, they will not be able to do the exchange semester.

 Visas and Flights

 Iowa State University has no relationships with consulates around the world, so we would not be able to intervene on a student's behalf to get visa appointments, faster processing times, etc. Students should consult with their home university's international office or their local USA consulate to see if they would be able to get a visa to come to America.

 We understand that many exchange students come to Iowa State not only for our academics but also our campus culture.
-We are proud of the strong school spirit we have and the many activities we have during the spring semester including activities like campus activities and events, and basketball.
-At this time, we do not know if basketball games will be open to any audience.
+We are proud of the strong school spirit we have and the many activities we have during the spring semester including activities like campus activities and events, and football in the fall.
+Last year, attendence at football games was limited and tailgating was not allowed.
+Most likely some forms of tailgating will be allowed in the fall, and the number of attendees at the football games will be increased but this is all still unknown.

-While on campus, students are discouraged from gathering in groups, especially in enclosed spaces or without masks.
-Exchange students coming for the spring semester should expect less or smaller campus activities than during a typical spring semester.
+During the spring semester, students have been discouraged from gathering in groups, especially in enclosed spaces or without masks.
+Exchange students coming for the fall semester may see less or smaller campus activities than during a typical fall semester.

-If you are no longer able to come or no longer want to come to Iowa State for the spring semester, there may still be a possibility you could come to Iowa State for the fall 2021 semester.
+If you are no longer able to come or no longer want to come to Iowa State for the fall semester, there may still be a possibility you could come to Iowa State for the spring 2022 semester.
 You first need to talk to your home university to see if they would allow you to defer to a future semester and you also need to ask your exchange coordinator at ISU.
 Please email them both before emailing Iowa State Admissions about this option.